survivejs/webpack-book/manuscript/optimizing_build/03_setting_environment_variables.md

 As JavaScript minifiers can remove dead code (`if (false)`), we can build on top of this idea and write code that gets transformed into this form.
 Webpack's `DefinePlugin` enables replacing **free variables** so that we can convert `if (process.env.NODE_ENV === 'development')` kind of code to `if (true)` or `if (false)` depending on the environment.

-Many packages rely on this behavior.
+You can find packages that rely on this behavior.
 React is perhaps the most known example of an early adopter of the technique.
 Using `DefinePlugin` can bring down the size of your React production build somewhat as a result and you may see a similar effect with other packages as well.

 ## The Basic Idea of `DefinePlugin`